pinoyyid/googleDriveTransferOwnership/README.md

 If you encounter any problems, please edit tof.cfg and set debug:true.
 Then run again and email me the log output.

-##The gotchas

-As we discussed on email, the above procedure changes ownership but leaves the original users with Write access.
-This allows them to delete files and folders.
-  The files will not be deleted, but they will be removed from their parent folder.